 See the garden from a different angle this winter

-Whilst our excellent garden team is carrying out critical conservation work on some of the main areas of the grounds, we have designed an alternative route around lesser-known areas of the estate.
+Whilst our excellent garden team is carrying out critical conservation work on some of the main areas of the grounds, we have designed an alternative route around lesser-known areas of the estate for you to enjoy when you visit.

 The perimeter walk has been created to show areas of interest during each of the seasons.
 It also allows the more sensitive parts of the garden to rest and recuperate ready for the summer.